jjn7702/SECJ1023-PT2/Submission/sec08_23242/CineMatch/Proposal/readme.md

 Overall, the movie recommendation system aims to help users discover new and interesting movies that match their tastes, thereby enhancing their movie-watching experience.

+# Objective
+• suggest movies to users based on their preferences,behavior
+• enable user to rate the movie
+• organize movie information
+• Provide accurate movie information to user
+• Personalized recommendation
+• improving user satisfaction and engagement